Factoring in the hyperelliptic Torelli group: Introduction

 \section{Introduction}

-Let $s : S_g \to S_g$ be a hyperelliptic involution of a closed, connected, orientable surface of genus $g$; see Figure~\ref{figure:hi}.
-The hyperelliptic Torelli group $\SI(S_g)$ is the group of isotopy classes of homeomorphisms of $S_g$ that commute with $S_g$ and act trivially on $H_1(S_g)$.
+Let $s : S_g^1 \to S_g^1$ be a hyperelliptic involution of a surface of genus $g$ with one boundary component; see Figure~\ref{figure:hi}.
+The hyperelliptic Torelli group $\SI(S_g^1)$ is the group of homeomorphisms of $S_g^1$ that commute with $s$, restrict to the identity on $\partial S_g^1$, and act trivially on $H_1(S_g^1)$, modulo isotopy.
+This group arises as the fundamental group of each component of the branch locus of the period mapping and also as the kernel of the Burau representation at $t=-1$; see \cite{hain}.

-The first example of a nontrivial element of $\SI(S_g)$ is a Dehn twist about a \emph{symmetric} separating curve in $S_g$, by which we mean a separating curve that is fixed by $s$.
-Indeed, any Dehn twist about a separating curve acts trivially on $H_1(S_g)$, and the Dehn twist about a symmetric curve commutes with $s$.

-It follows from the work of Johnson that each element of $\SI(S_g)$ can be written as a product of Dehn twists about (possibly asymmetric) separating curves (\cite[Lemma 2D]{djabelian} plus the main result of \cite{dj2}).

-Hain has conjectured that $\SI(S_g)$ is in fact generated by Dehn twists about symmetric separating curves \cite[Conjecture 1]{hain}; see also Morifuji \cite[Section 4]{morifuji}.
-In this paper, we give evidence for the conjecture by factoring two particular basic types of elements of $\SI(S_g)$ into Dehn twists about symmetric separating curves.
-Along the way, we will uncover several other useful relations in $\SI(S_g)$.

-\p{Symmetric simply intersecting pair maps} The first type of element of $\SI(S_g)$ we will factor is a \emph{symmetric simply intersecting pair map}.
-This is a commutator of two Dehn twists

-where $x$ and $y$ are symmetric nonseparating curves in $S_g$ that intersect twice and have trivial algebraic intersection; see the left-hand side of Figure~\ref{figure:ssip} (we should imagine this surface as a subsurface of the surface in Figure~\ref{figure:hi}).
-Since $x$ and $y$ are symmetric, each twist commutes with $s$, and hence so does the commutator.
-Also, whenever two curves in $S_g$ have trivial algebraic intersection, the commutator of their Dehn twists acts trivially on $H_1(S_g)$.